Nutritional Status & Lifestyle

 Why did we design this panel?

 We developed this targeted metabolomics panel for investigating nutritional status and lifestyle to accurately measure specific nutrients and metabolites, assess status and dietary intake, and understand metabolic responses to intervention.
 This supports nutrition focused research, and can be used for developing personalized dietary recommendations and lifestyle interventions, improving individual health outcomes and informing public health strategies.
+The panel supports:

 B-vitamins, functional markers, and methyl donors